bluebindu/lighter-2/README.md

 implementation.

 In order to run Lighter some software dependencies have to be met.
-Some requirements are determined by choosing to either run Lighter locally or in docker, others by the configured implementation.
+Some requirements are determined by the configured implementation.

 Lighter will check at runtime for the availability of the required dependencies, based on its configuration.